NULabNortheastern/digitalassignmentshowcase/website_building/queer_digital_curation-spring2021-rawson/README.md

 This module is an introduction to using Omeka and teaches basic terminology, how to navigate the program, how to add items and metadata, and how to organize items.

 ## Learning Goals
--Learn how to navigate Omeka and add items and metadata -Learn different ways to organize items in Omeka
+-Learn how to navigate Omeka and add items and metadata <br>
+-Learn different ways to organize items in Omeka

+## Learning Objectives
+Students will be able to use Omeka to curate items.
+Students will be able to successfully navigate Omeka and add items, metadata, collections, tags, item types, simple pages, and exhibits.

 ## Documents for Module